Memory Map: A User’s Guide – Part 2

 Memory Map on Windows PC

 The more you use MM, the more screen real estate you will crave.
 The bigger your screen the more map you will be able to see at once.
-I have a multi-monitor setup, using two 27-inch Ultra HD monitors for the best possible MM experience!
+I have a multi-monitor setup, using a 32″ 4K monitor as my main screen for the best possible MM experience!
 I also use it on a laptop, so it has quite a flexible interface.
 The two panels on the right of the screen shown above can be undocked and left to ‘float’ in your screen, or they can be moved to another screen entirely.
+These panels will remember their position between reboots.

 There are three main components to the MM screen, and if you can have all these open at the same time, then all the better.